Kerst

 making beef bourguignon

-The Beef Bourguignon recipe
+The recipe for Beef Bourguignon

-• 1.5 kg beef (breast or shoulder), cut into cubes
+• 1.5 kg beef (brisket or shoulder), diced

 • 2 bottles of red wine (preferably from the Burgundy region)